FancyGrid/awesome-grid/README.md

 There is a big form module.
 It supports major javascript frameworks:
 Angular 1, Angular2, jQuery, React, VueJs, Web Components.
-* [FlexGrid](https://www.grapecity.com/en/wijmo-flexgrid) - A fast and flexible JavaScript data grid with zero dependencies.
-FlexGrid has deep integration with frameworks like Angular, React, Vue and Web Components.
 * [FXB Grid](https://www.javascript-grid-control.com) - Mobile-friendly and super-fast Javascript grid, with no dependencies.
 Comprehensive documentation and example code.
 * [HandSontable](http://handsontable.com/) - JavaScript Spreadsheet excel-like table.
  It has both free and commercial licences.
 Free is limited on features.